opener-project/dbpedia-installer/README.md

 # EHU-DBpedia-Spotlight

-This repository is contains the required changes to the original DBpedia Spotlight source code to be able to build your own DBpedia Spotlight for each language within the OpeNER project.
+This repository contains the required changes to the original DBpedia Spotlight source code to be able to build your own DBpedia Spotlight for each language within the OpeNER project.